 BEN’s overall objective is to promote sustainable social and economic empowerment through the use of bicycles.
 We do this by ensuring a reliable supply of donated and affordable bicycles to disadvantaged communities and institutions.
 To do this we have to secure an ongoing stream of donated bikes from our donor partners.
 We distribute these bikes via various projects and through Bicycle Empowerment Centres (BECs) and Community Partners, entrepreneur-based businesses that we help to set up in our target communities.
 We ensure that beneficiaries can maintain their bikes and that they know how to ride safely.
 BEN also engages with decision makers and stakeholders to ensure that Non-Motorised (NMT) Transport is properly integrated into transport planning.

 Watch our BEN corporate video of “what we do”

-Where our bikes come from
+Where our donated bikes come from

-Bicycling Empowerment Centres (BECs)
+Bicycle Empowerment Centres (BECs) and Community Partners

 From a sustainability perspective, it is important for us to ensure that our bikes are kept on the road.
 We provide a range of mechanic training courses via our in-house workshop and repair centre.
 Our trainers are all experienced mechanics with significant industry experience.
 Courses range from one-day basic maintenance programmes, to comprehensive three-week long programmes covering most areas of bicycle repair.
 We try to ensure that all programmes and projects we undertake are supported by access to sustainable mechanical support.